ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 The Mission Critical Workloads instance is configured with vCenter High Availability (HA) enabled during provisioning.
 Automated failover is managed and performed by vCenter.

 Investigation is underway for automation of the reassignment of the vCenter IP address in DNS.
-Otherwise you must manually reassign the IP address upon vCenter failover or contact IBM Global Technology Services (GTS) for assistance.
+Otherwise, you must manually reassign the IP address upon vCenter failover or contact IBM Global Technology Services (GTS) for assistance.

 ### Network design
 {: #mcv-archi-comp-HA-network}

 New private subnets are provisioned for the VCHA network traffic when you provision the instance.
-This is a /29 (8 IP address range) on each portable private VLAN provisioned for the hosts.
+This range is a /29 (8 IP address range) on each portable private VLAN provisioned for the hosts.

 A new Distributed Virtual Switch (DVS) is created for the VCHA with a new port group for each site.